 Our first step was to remove all of the existing shelving and trim pieces.
 And while we tried very hard not to damage the drywall that was in the closet- once we got everything out, it was obvious that the drywall was a mess and patching the holes and getting it into good shape was going to be a big job.

-But then my husband came up with the idea of using plywood that we already owned to line the pantry- giving us a smooth surface to start with in our new pantry.
-He then took all of the measurements of the new space, and using EasyClosets.com, he designed the layout of our new pantry and ordered the pre-cut pieces to be shipped to our house (and they arrived within three days!).
+So my husband came up with the idea of using plywood that we already owned to line the pantry- giving us a smooth wall surface to start with as we built out our new pantry.
+He then took all of the measurements of the new space, and using EasyClosets.com , he designed the layout of our new pantry and ordered the pre-cut pieces to be shipped to our house (and they arrived within three days!).

 Meanwhile, I purchased this peel and stick re-positionable wallpaper which I used to line the back wall of the pantry.
 It is very easy to work with, and I was able to create this beautiful background myself in just a few hours.
 I painted the side walls and ceiling of the pantry, and Steve installed the baseboard to give it a finished look.